SimonMaracine/checkers-engine/engine/protocol.md

 ## Engine -> GUI

-### ERRORCOMMAND
+### ERRORCOMMAND [error message]

-Informs the GUI that it couldn't understand the last command.
+Informs the GUI that it couldn't understand the last command, or it was invalid.
+It can optionally contain an error message.